-Leaving the wild delta we travel through rural Botswana to Nata, on the fringes of Makgadikgadi Pans, before moving on to one of Botswana's top game parks - Chobe National Park.
-Embark on a game drive and sunset boat cruise in Chobe Park, home to an abundance of wildlife (especially elephants) and phenomenal birdlife.
+Leaving the wild delta we travel through rural Botswana to the fringes of Makgadikgadi Pans, embarking on a game drive in Nata Sanctuary.
+Then we visit one of Botswana's top game parks - Chobe National Park.
+Head out on a 4x4 game drive and sunset boat cruise in Chobe Park, home to an abundance of wildlife (especially elephants) and phenomenal birdlife.
 Cross into Zimbabwe to witness the spectacular Victoria Falls waterfall on the Zambezi River.

 The Northern Botswana & Vic Falls Overland Camping Safari takes you on an action-packed African adventure to wild and game-rich havens.